-Budgeted cost: £6290
+Budgeted cost: £6260

 Activity Evidence that supports this approach Challenge number(s) addressed Role of Pupil Premium champion to support staff, children and parents in accelerating progress and improved access to learning.
-Whole school raised profile in monitoring and addressing the learning needs of PP children.
+Uniform, fruit, milk Whole school raised profile in monitoring and addressing the learning needs of PP children.
 Regular timetabled review points taking into account teacher, child, and parent views and agreeing next steps.
-1 2 3 ICT resources, training, hardware ICT to support all areas of literacy and number development.
-All children have access to ICT at school and during any school closure.
-Children make good progress with core skills.
-1 2 All children are able to access all computer based literacy and number activities to support and enhance learning Uniform, fruit, milk All children can wear their school uniform with pride.
+All children can wear their school uniform with pride.
 All children have access to fresh fruit and milk on a daily basis.
-Children able to access provisions in line with other pupils.
-1 2 3 Enrichment Clubs, Music lessons, trips and visits All children have correct uniform All children are able to attend and enjoy enriching and fun activities such as residential trips/ school trips/swimming and are able to participate in breakfast and after school clubs etc. Subsidies offered to outside agency run clubs and other enrichment activities e.g. music lessons to enable equal access to opportunities.
-We want to make sure that all pupils are participating in all activities on offer at school.
-Increased confidence, social skills and self-esteem positive impact on pupil progress positive impact on attendance and feeling part of the school community Children attend clubs, enjoy enriching and fun activities and in year 5 and 6 have the opportunity to attend a residential.
+Children are able to access provisions in line with other pupils.
+1 2 3 All children have correct uniform Enrichment Clubs, Music lessons, trips and visits All children are able to attend and enjoy enriching and fun activities such as residential trips/ school trips/swimming and are able to participate in breakfast and after school clubs etc. Subsidies offered to outside agency run clubs and other enrichment activities e.g. music lessons to enable equal access to opportunities.
+1 2 3 We want to make sure that all pupils are participating in all activities on offer at school.
+Increased confidence, social skills and self-esteem positive impact on pupil progress positive impact on attendance and feeling part of the school community

+Children attend clubs, enjoy enriching and fun activities.
 All children who are eligible for pupil premium will be supported to engage in a wide range of enrichment opportunities and financial support will be provided to ensure engagement.

-Pupil voice evidences impact of these experiences on their self-esteem and enjoyment of school. l 2 3
+Pupil voice evidences impact of these experiences on their self-esteem and enjoyment of school.

-Total budgeted cost: £15,790
+Total budgeted cost: £15,260